corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/corda-firewall-configuration-fields.md

 For instance `custom.jvmArgs = ["-Xmx2G"]` in the configuration file will set 2GByte of memory for the firewall.

-This is equivalent to specifying `-Dcapsule.jvm.args="-Xmx2G"` on the command line, but is easier to track with other configuration and does not risk accidentally setting the properties onto the capsule parent process (e.g. wasting 2Gbyte of memory).
+This is equivalent to specifying `-Dcapsule.jvm.args="-Xmx2G"` on the command line, but is easier to track with other configuration and does not risk accidentally setting the properties onto the capsule parent process (for example, wasting 2Gbyte of memory).

 See [Setting JVM arguments]({{< relref "deploy/running-a-node.md#setting-jvm-arguments" >}}) for examples and details on the precedence of the different approaches to settings arguments.